|Amplifier. A device that takes in an electrical signal and outputs a magnified

 Roll-off.
 Loss of gain, usually expressed as decibels per octave (dB/octave) or decade (dB/decade) where an octave is a doubling of frequency and a decade is ten times.
 Note that roll-off can occur with decreasing as well as increasing frequency, although most amplifiers frequency response resembles that of a low-pass filter, that is the amplifier gain attenuates with increasing frequency.
 This is usually shown graphically as a logarithmic bode plot.

 Voltage offset.
 It is frequently advantageous to be able to shift signal voltage levels by the aid of trimmer potentiometer so that the input signal best fits within the amplitude range of the amplifier, or in the case of the output best fits the next instrument or amplifier range.
-Our SPA series being primarily pre-amplifiers have a trimmer for such a purpose on the output.
+A trimmer for such a purpose may be integral to the output of some commercial amplifiers to aid this.
 It is also a measure of the ideal amplifier as when the input connection is shorted the output should be as close as possible to virtual ground (Vout = 0V) and an input offset adjustment may help compensate for this.

 Voltage drift.
 The undesirable effect of changes in temperature and long period time.
 In the former case the drift is stated in microvolts per centigrade (uV/C).
 All amplifiers exhibit drift, however a good amplifier only exhibits only microvolt change.
 These measurements are referred to the amplifier inputs, thus removing the need to account for amplifier gain.

-For further information you are welcome to visit our home page or contact us directly.
+For further information you are welcome to contact us directly.

 © Dataquest Solutions Ltd. 31.01.2012